 Heroes: Booster Gold, Superman

-Supporting: Benny & Marty, Dirk Davis, Jack & Jill, Jack Soo, Jason Redfern, Lois Lane, Lord Galeb, Skeets I, Trixie Collins
+Supporting: Benny and Marty, Dirk Davis, Jack and Jill, Jack Soo, Jason Redfern, Lois Lane, Lord Galeb, Skeets I, Trixie Collins

 Cover Description: Superman stands fiercely over a limp Booster Gold, lifting Booster's head from a puddle, while Lord Galeb watches from the background.